Texas State Library and Archives Commission - Preservica APIs in practice

 b.
 Read metadata files one at a time for the script

 c.
-See if the title tag text exists in the file text
+See if the title tag text exists in the file text - If title not present, get title data from another metadata element

 a.
 Parse metadata file to get individual tag content